 Her work and the work she has contributed to as a choreographer has been presented and supported by institutions such as; Artshouse (VIC), Art Gallery of NSW (NSW), Carriageworks (NSW), Cementa (NSW), Museum of Contemporary Art (NSW), National Gallery of Australia (ACT), Next Wave Festival (VIC), Performance Space (NSW), RMIT Design Hub (VIC), Tate Galleries (UK), and UTS Galleries (NSW) among others.

-She has strong collaborative relationships with artists based in NSW, as well as working friendships with artists throughout Australia and abroad.
-She has spent time working extensively as a performer, but in recent years splits her labour time between work as an artists and work as a hospitality provider in her restaurant Fontana, which she owns and operates with friends in Redfern.
+She has spent time working extensively as a performer, but in recent years splits her labour time between work as an artists and work as a hospitality provider in her restaurant Fontana, which she owns and operates with friends on Gadigal country, in Redfern NSW.